Duck family (Disney): Casey Coot

 Casey Coot (born 1860) first appeared in "Last Sled to Dawson", first published in June, 1988.
 He is introduced as an unsuccessful gold prospector and friend of Scrooge McDuck during his years in Klondike.
 In need of money he sold to the significantly more successful Scrooge McDuck his share in Duckburg, Calisota, USA.
 His share included "Killmule Hill" which, renamed to "Killmotor Hill", comprises the land where Scrooge's money bin stands.
 He later appeared in The Life and Times of Scrooge McDuck Part 8 and Hearts of the Yukon.
 In The Life and Times of Scrooge McDuck Part 10 it is revealed that he and Grandma Duck are brother and sister.

 In Don Rosa's Duck Family Tree he is featured as a grandson of Cornelius Coot, a son of Clinton Coot and Gertrude Gadwall.
 He married Gretchen Grebe and they had at least two kids named Fanny and Cuthbert Coot, being the maternal grandfather of Fanny's son Gus Goose.

 Gretchen Grebe

 Gretchen Coot (née Grebe) is married to Casey Coot, the mother of Cuthbert and Fanny Coot, and the maternal grandmother of Gus Goose.

 Fanny Coot

-Fanny Coot is the mother of Donald's cousin Gus Goose; she was first mentioned in the Donald Duck comic strip of May 9, 1938 by Bob Karp & Al Taliaferro where Gus first appeared.
+Fanny Coot is the mother of Donald's cousin Gus Goose, and paternal aunt of Donald; she was first mentioned in the Donald Duck comic strip of May 9, 1938 by Bob Karp & Al Taliaferro where Gus first appeared.
 Gus's mother's surname was not revealed in this comic strip, where she identifies herself in a letter to Donald as "Aunt Fanny".
 In Don Rosa's Duck Family Tree she is featured as a daughter of Casey Coot and his wife Gretchen Grebe, and so a niece of Elvira Coot, Donald's paternal grandmother, and first cousin of Donald's father, Quackmore Duck.
 Fanny also had a brother named Cuthbert Coot and she married Luke Goose, and then became the mother of Gus Goose.